 La Verna was established by Saint Francis in the 13th century.
 This monastery appears to be literally attached to a rock.
 A visit to the hamlet of Chiusi della Verna, and then follow the cobbled stone road to the lofty peaks will give you a one of a kind opportunity to see both coasts of Italy - on a clear day.

 There is so much beauty in Chianti!
-Some of it is the stunning natural beauty of the valley while much of what attracts visitors worldwide are the man made vineyards that create fantastic photo opportunities especially in the fall and autumn seasons.
+Some of it is the stunning natural beauty of the valley while much of what attracts visitors worldwide are the man-made vineyards that create fantastic photo opportunities especially in the fall and autumn seasons.

 The organization C.A.I Valdarno Superiore has quite a few clearly marked trails and maps which are great for helping you plan a detailed hike or bike ride.
-This hike is the closests around the small town of San Polo in Chianti as well as this one around Cintoia, which is a bit shorter and perhaps easier to incorporate in a day trip.
+This hike is the closest around the small town of San Polo in Chianti as well as this one around Cintoia, which is a bit shorter and perhaps easier to incorporate in a day trip.

-For those without a car, you can catch a bus towards the town of Grassina (ATAF 32 and then if you want ATAF 49 direction San Polo in Chianti) and start to hike towards the lovely hills, this road offers a soft climb, and a lovely mix of vineyards next to the low lying forest areas which are so typical to Chianti.
-Another easy to reach hike, is a bus to Greve in Chianti and then follow the roads up to Montefioralle, which will give you a stunning view of the valley, vineyards and Greve from above.
+For those without a car, you can catch a bus towards the town of Grassina (ATAF 32 and then if you want ATAF 49 direction San Polo in Chianti) and start to hike towards the lovely hills, this road offers a soft climb and a lovely mix of vineyards next to the low lying forest areas which are so typical to Chianti.
+Another easy to reach hike is a bus to Greve in Chianti and then follow the roads up to Montefioralle, which will give you a stunning view of the valley, vineyards, and Greve from above.

-Without a doubt if the great outdoors is your passion you will find that staying in Chianti during the autumn season opens up many opportunities for hiking, biking and lovely fresh air, colors and perfumes of fall.
+Without a doubt, if the great outdoors is your passion you will find that staying in Chianti during the autumn season opens up many opportunities for hiking, biking and lovely fresh air, colors, and perfumes of fall.
 There are so many lovely and comfortable holiday accommodations in the hills and especially on vineyards that offer the perfect vantage point to start your exploration of the fall scenery.

-Just an hour southeast of the the Renaissance City, in an area virtually unexplored by curious tourists, Regello offers several wonderful opportunities for those interested in the natural beauty of Tuscany and especially Sant’Antonio Forest, and the curious and unique geological Balze.
+Just an hour southeast of the Renaissance City, in an area virtually unexplored by curious tourists, Regello offers several wonderful opportunities for those interested in the natural beauty of Tuscany and especially Sant’Antonio Forest, and the curious and unique geological Balze.

-You can find several well documented itineraries in the Sant’Antonio Forest, unfortunately the site is all in Italian but reading a map is an international language.
+You can find several well-documented itineraries in the Sant’Antonio Forest, unfortunately, the site is all in Italian but reading a map is an international language.
 The Forest of Sant’Antonio, a Protected Nature Area of Local Interest is included in the Pratomagno mountain chain, extending for about 900 hectares.
 This link features 14 paths and trails which can be followed for some stunning scenery.